 Holding Employers Accountable For Wrongful Termination

-At Ceartas Legal LLP, our attorneys represent employees in cases concerning wrongful termination.
-To schedule an initial consultation, call us at 619-374-7389.
+At Ceartas Legal, attorney Greg A. Klawitter represents employees in cases concerning wrongful termination.
+To schedule an initial consultation, call 619-826-6930.

 When Is Employment Termination Against The Law?

-Our attorneys have more than 25 years of experience handling employment law matters in California, including defending employers in the past.
-This provides us with unique insight into how the other side is likely to approach a case and we will use our knowledge to help strengthen your claim.
+Attorney Klawitter has experience handling employment law matters in California, including, in the past, defending employers.
+This provides him with unique insight into how the other side is likely to approach a case and he will use his knowledge to help strengthen your claim.

 Contact Us If You Believe Your Termination Was Illegal

-We can help hold your employer accountable if you have been the victim of wrongful termination.
-Call us at 619-374-7389 or contact us online to schedule an initial consultation.
-We represent clients in Encinitas, Del Mar and throughout Southern California.
+Attorney Klawitter can help hold your employer accountable if you have been the victim of wrongful termination.
+Call 619-826-6930 or contact us online to schedule an initial consultation.
+Our firm serves clients in Encinitas, Del Mar and throughout Southern California.